twpayne/chezmoi/assets/chezmoi.io/docs/reference/templates/functions/passFields.md

-`passFields` returns structured data stored in [pass](https://www.passwordstore.org) using the pass CLI (`pass`). *pass-name* is passed to `pass show <pass-name>` and the output is parsed as colon-separated key-value pairs, one per line.
+`passFields` returns structured data stored in [pass](https://www.passwordstore.org) using the pass CLI (`pass`). *pass-name* is passed to `pass show $PASS_NAME` and the output is parsed as colon-separated key-value pairs, one per line.
 The return value is a map of keys to values.

 !!! example